sentclose/sentc-docs/docs/guide/advanced/self-hosted.md

 ## Register a self-hosted app

-You can access your dashboard by going to your address where your instance running.
+You can access your dashboard by going to your address where your instance is running.
 Then simply follow the register an app [guide for creating an app](/guide/create-app/).

 Use your public and secret token from this app.